 4. If you work with contractors or individuals paid directly by Medicare, you don’t have to include them in your PBJ submission.

 Payroll Based Journal Job Codes

 CMS has specified 40 job descriptions, each with its own Labor Category Code and Job Title Code.
 Reporting is done based on the employee’s primary role and official title.
-However, job codes are essential because staff members can often switch job functions in a single day.
+However, job codes are essential because staff members often switch job functions daily.
 The hours of every individual staff member must be reported daily under the correct job title code and labor category.

 For example, a nurse may start one shift as a unit manager, then change function to floor nurse in the second shift.
 In this situation, the facility would have to report a change in the designated title and document four hours as a nurse with administrative duties, and four hours without administrative duties.

 You can find the complete list of job titles and staffing categories here.

 The PBJ reporting schedule requires that submissions be received by 11:59 p.m.
 Eastern Standard Time on the 45th calendar day after the last day of the quarter.
 The following table explains the reporting period and PBJ reporting due dates: